hzhu/sol-swap/README.md

 [x] refactor and create useBalance
-[x] refactor and create useQuote + remove fetching state from reducer [x] refactor everything that can be moved to react-query [ ] max button populates the sell input
+[x] refactor and create useQuote + remove fetching state from reducer [x] refactor everything that can be moved to react-query [ ] only show insufficient balance message is wallet is connected [ ] max button populates the sell input
 [ ] introduce iOS-style modal sheet
 [ ] implement mobile combobox